zoundibona/K8sWebhook/README.md

 **$ kubectl run ubuntu --image=ubuntu**  <br>
  Error from server: admission webhook "validate-webhook.test.com" denied the request: **IMAGE(S) NOT IN ALLOWED IMAGES LIST**  <br>
  <br>
- As you can the validating has denied the creation of the pod as ubuntu has not been added into the list in the Flask script  <br>
+ As you can see the validating has denied the creation of the pod as ubuntu has not been added into the list in the Flask script  <br>